Skip to content

 # at this point, you can lsetup root, rucio, athena, etc..

-Submit file, called myjob.sub:
+Submit file, myjob.sub:

 Universe = vanilla